convox/convox/docs/example-apps/rails.md

 * [Production Rack](../installation/production-rack)

-Once you are all set here you can see the name of your production rack
+Once we are all set with installing the production Rack, here are the production deployment steps:

+First, let's take a look at the racks that are available, including the newly created production rack:

 ```bash
 convox racks
 ```

-And switch your CLI to your production rack
+Next, we'll switch our CLI to use the newly created production rack:

 ```bash
 convox switch [rack name]
 ```

-Now you can create an empty application in your production rack
+Now, we'll create an empty application inside of the production rack:

 ```bash
 convox apps create
 ```

-You need to define the secret key for your production application
+Then, we'll need to define the secret key for the production application:

 ```
 convox env set SECRET_KEY_BASE="$(rails secret)"
 ```

-And you can deploy your application to production
+Now, we can deploy the application to production:

 ```bash
 convox deploy
 ```

-Finally you can retrieve the URL from your production application with
+Finally, we can retrieve the production deployed application URL with:

 ```bash
 convox services